anzepirnat/CtRNN/README.md

 The architecture is also displayed in code under the Section 3: Architectures.

 ## Usage
+For a seamless reading experience of the notebook, download the images from the map "pics_github_notebook" in repository and place them into a directory named "notebook_pics" that resides in the same location as the notebook.

 If you wish to run the code as it is, we recommend that your system has the following specifications:
 - RAM: 256GB+
 - GPU: 8GB+ VRAM (you might need to adjust batch size)